-AWARNING: FAILURE TO PROPERLY CONNECT THE AC VOLTAGE CONDUCTORS COULD CAUSE SERIOUS DAMAGE TO THE CHARGER.
+A WARNING: FAILURE TO PROPERLY CONNECT THE AC VOLTAGE CONDUCTORS COULD CAUSE SERIOUS DAMAGE TO THE CHARGER.

-AWARNING: DO NOT OPERATE THE CHARGER WITHOUT PROPER GROUNDING.
+A WARNING: DO NOT OPERATE THE CHARGER WITHOUT PROPER GROUNDING.
 IMPROPER GROUNDING CAN RESULT IN THE RISK OF AN ELECTRIC SHOCK.

-CAUTION: TO REDUCE THE RISK OF ELECTRIC SHOCK OR FIRE, DISCONNECT AC POWER FROM THE CHARGER BEFORE INSTALLING OR REMOVING UNIT.
+ACAUTION: TO REDUCE THE RISK OF ELECTRIC SHOCK OR FIRE, DISCONNECT AC POWER FROM THE CHARGER BEFORE INSTALLING OR REMOVING UNIT.

-WARNING: DO NOT TOUCH THE CHARGER'S TERMINALS OR AN ELECTRICAL SHOCK COULD OCCUR.
+AWARNING: DO NOT TOUCH THE CHARGER'S TERMINALS OR AN ELECTRICAL SHOCK COULD OCCUR.
 A VOLTAGE IS PRESENT ON THE DC TERMINALS EVEN AFTER THE AC IS DISCONNECTED BECAUSE OF THE ENERGY STORED IN THE CAPACITORS.

-All 4-slot and 8-slot chargers have an AC input rating of 100-240 volts, 50-200 hertz, single-phase with an AC operating range of 90-264 volts, 45-205 hertz.
+The charger has an AC input rating of 100-240 volts, 50-200 hertz, single-phase.
+The charger has an AC operating range of 90-264 volts, 45-205 hertz.
 Below 100 volts, the charger may reduce output power.